joshbruce/fourth-earth-raw/public/content.md

 Game-time and real time will most likely invert when the characters go inside wherever it is they've arrived to.
 Details about the setting are given, explored, considered, discussed.
 It may take hours of real time to do 30 minutes of game-time activities.
 Let the narrative and intent of the characters drive any challenge levels for actions.

 A player says their character is going to run the 500 kilometers back to a town and bring help?
 Challenge level of infinite; unless they're super fast, then maybe it's 4 actions each at a challenge level of 8.
+Or, if that's literally just what they do and everyone agrees they can run 500 in two seconds, the challenge might be getting help back (convince the citizens to action).

-A player says their character is going to get behind a target (to gain an advantage) and knock them out with their blackjack?
+Another player says their character is going to get behind a target (to gain an advantage) and knock them out with their blackjack?
 Maybe it's a challenge level of 5 for the movement and then hitting the target has a challenge level of 8 because the intent isn't just to hit but to subdue in one shot.

 Warp drive and the transporter are what makes space travel exciting, compress the mundane.
 But sometimes characters will want to play chess and practice defending themselves to enrich their characters and improve the audience experience.